Beyond the Product: Winning in The Digital Signage Software Industry

 The Buyer Doesn't See What You See

-I learned this the hard way.
+I had to learn that the hard way.

 A professional businesswoman presenting analytics on a digital signage screen, showcasing investment data and interactive visuals for an executive meeting.